margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I have found evidence that God is always leading me to what I need to know, and is always somehow connecting more deeply to something true about myself or others.
 I have found that I can see God's expression everyone through compassion, intelligence, joy, peace.
 I have also found God to be at my right hand in situations, voicing the Truth, and uplifting with the right ideas.
+I believe that I, We are all growing more conscious and can make decisions and chooses that help us to grow more aware and conscious.
+I believe that anything done in the past can expand and anyone can learn something new in the future.

 ## Relationship to Spirituality ##
 * Appreciate the architecture of all the churches in the community.
 * Learn about a dual language church.
+* Love Religioius Liberty.

 ## Individual/Society ##
 *I believe* "each individual is a link in the chain - if that link fell, the chain would break." [in 2009, 2010]